-☑ Yes.
+✓ Yes.

 The Investment Manager's approach to considering principal adverse impacts on sustainability factors differs depending on the relevant indicator.
 Some indicators are considered via the application of exclusions, some are considered via the investment process (where data is available via Schroders PAI dashboard and via other external data sources) and some are considered via engagement.
 Further details are provided below.
 PAIs are considered as part of pre-investment through the application of exclusions.
+These include:
-These include: - Controversial weapons: PAI 14 (Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons and biological weapons)

-- Schroders' 'global norms' breach list, which covers: PAI 7 (Activities negatively affecting biodiversity-sensitive areas), PAI 8 (Emissions to water), PAI 9 (Hazardous waste and radioactive waste ratio), PAI 10 (Violations of UN Global Compact principles and OECD Guidelines for Multinational Enterprises), PAI 11 (Lack of processes and compliance mechanisms to monitor compliance with UN Global Compact principles and OECD Guidelines for Multinational Enterprises) and OECD Guidelines for Multinational Enterprises) and OECD Guidelines for Multinational Enterprises and OECD Guidelines for Multinational Enterprises and OECD Guidelines for Multinational Enterprises and OECD Guidelines for Multinational Enterprises) and PAI 16 (Investee countries subject to social violations)
+- Controversial weapons: PAI 14 (Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons and biological weapons) - Schroders' 'global norms' breach list, which covers: PAI 7 (Activities negatively affecting biodiversity-sensitive areas), PAI 8 (Emissions to water), PAI 9 (Hazardous waste and radioactive waste ratio), PAI 10 (Violations of UN Global Compact principles and OECD Guidelines for Multinational Enterprises), PAI 11 (Lack of processes and compliance mechanisms to monitor compliance with UN Global Compact principles and OECD Guidelines for Multinational Enterprises) and PAI 14 in Table 3 (Number of identified cases of severe human rights issues and incidents).

-- Companies that derive revenues above certain thresholds from activities related to thermal coal: PAI 4

-(Exposure to companies active in the fossil fuel sector) and PAI 5 (Share of non-renewable energy consumption and production)
+- Companies that derive revenues above certain thresholds from activities related to thermal coal: PAI 4 (Exposure to companies active in the fossil fuel sector) and PAI 5 (Share of non-renewable energy consumption and production)